cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           The 50/50 image and text component is used to call attention to linked content on a page.
 At larger breakpoints, this component has a two column layout to utilize extra screen real estate.

-          The 50/50 text component is a variation of the 50/50 image and text that does **not** use imagery.
+          The 50/50 text component is a variation of the 50/50 image and text.
+The text-only version does not use imagery.

           #### When to use